-On completion of this apprenticeship you progress onto the Level 7 CIPD in Human Resource Management.
+On completion of this apprenticeship you could progress to the Level 7 CIPD in Human Resource Management.

-You will have completed the Level 3 Apprentice in HR Support or the Level 3 CIPD Certificate in HR.
-You must also have attained English and maths at Grade C/4 or equivalent.
-You will need to be in relevant employment, but we can support you to find this.
+You will have completed the Level 3 Apprenticeship in HR Support or the Level 3 CIPD Certificate in HR.
+You must also have attained English and maths at grade 4 or equivalent CILEx.

 Human resource manager or director

 Human resource managers and directors plan, organise and direct the personnel, training and industrial relations policies of organisations, advise on resource allocation and utilisation problems, measure the effectiveness of an organisation’s systems, methods and procedures and advise on, plan and implement procedures to improve utilisation of labour, equipment and materials.

 Employment in region: 3,801 positions

 Human resources and industrial relations officers conduct research and advise on recruitment, training, staff appraisal and industrial relations policies and assist specialist managers with negotiations on behalf of a commercial enterprise, trade union or other organisation.